Trumpet-Weasel/Unity-2D-Collider-Mask/README.md

 The script takes three to masking collider:

 The script takes three different colliders:
-Subject Collider - The base collider that represents the full collider.
-Clipping Collider - The collider that acts as a mask for the subject collider.
-Output Collider - The output of the mask.
+Subject Collider - The base collider that represents the full collider. "\n" Clipping Collider - The collider that acts as a mask for the subject collider. "\n" Output Collider - The output of the mask. "\n"

-A Unity project is attache
+A Unity project is attached